QuTech-Delft/qtt/docs/introduction.rst

 Updating QTT
 ------------

-If you registered qtt with Python via `setup.py develop`, all you need to do to get the latest code is open a terminal window pointing to anywhere inside the repository and run `git pull`.
+If you registered qtt with Python via `python setup.py develop`, all you need to do to get the latest code is open a terminal window pointing to anywhere inside the repository and run `git pull`.

 If you installed qtt via the pip package you can run the pip install comment again: